torrua/loglan_core/README.md

 ![GitHub License](https://img.shields.io/github/license/torrua/loglan_core)

-# Loglan Dictionary: SQLAlchemy Database Model
+# SQLAlchemy Database Model for Loglan Dictionary

-This project is a SQLAlchemy database model of the constructed language Loglan.
-It contains information about words, authors, lexical events, and more.
+This project represent a SQLAlchemy database model for the dictionary of constructed language Loglan.
+It contains schemas for information about words, authors, lexical events, and even more.

 ![SQL LOD Schema](.images/LOD.pgerd.png)